 2. Kinds of electricians

 Electricians are of three major types, namely mill, maintenance, and construction.
 Usually, an electrician concentrates on just one key area although some function in both the maintenance and construction field.
 Building electricians set up wiring systems for new structures such as factories, businesses, and houses.
-The jobs involve troubleshooting for electrical faults and replacing faulty wires or other components like light switches, electrical outlets, and breaker boxes.
+The jobs involve troubleshooting for electrical faults and replacing faulty wires or other components like light switches, electrical outlets, electrical switchboards, and breaker boxes.
 Factory electricians troubleshoot, install and tackle maintenance tasks on engines, industrial robots, electric generators, and controls on machines.

 3. Educational requirements